 Orthodontic Retainers

-Keeping your smile straight does not end when braces or Invisalign treatment is complete.
+Keeping your smile straight does not end when braces or Invisalign treatment are complete.
 Retainers play a critical role in maintaining your orthodontic results long term.
 Without proper retention, teeth naturally begin to shift over time, which may require additional treatment.
-At Orthodontics by Bradford, Dr. Stephen Bradford and Dr. Colby Bradford guide patients through proper retainer wear and care to help protect their smile for life.
+Dr. Stephen Bradford and Dr. Colby Bradford guide every patient through a structured retention protocol designed to protect your smile for life.

 Why Are Retainers So Important?